 DWD presents a submission to the House of Commons Standing Committee on Justice regarding the Criminal Code.

-Donald Elliott becomes President; president of World Right-to-Die Societies visits Canada; advertising in TTC subway and buses in Toronto underwritten by member; Marilynne Seguin goes on speaking tour in BC; public forum held.
+Donald Elliott becomes President; World Right-to-Die Societies President visits Canada; advertising in TTC subway and buses in Toronto underwritten by member; Marilynne Seguin goes on speaking tour in BC; public forum held.

-Dying with Dignity submit written briefs to the Manitoba and Alberta Law Reform Commissions, providing feedback on proposed legislation for advance health care directives.
+Dying with Dignity submits written briefs to the Manitoba and Alberta Law Reform Commissions providing feedback on proposed legislation for advance health care directives.